adriandrag18/Nondeterministic_to_Deterministic_Finite_Automata./README.md

-# NFA to DFA Converter
+# Nondeterministic Finite Automaton (NFA) to a Deterministic Finite Automaton (DFA) Convertor

 This project implements a Python program to convert a Nondeterministic Finite Automaton (NFA) with epsilon transitions to a Deterministic Finite Automaton (DFA) using the subset construction algorithm.
 The code includes classes for representing NFAs and DFAs, parsing input files, and performing the conversion.